This is a "layman's" version of the firearm laws of Georgia. The

 trespass) (12-3-10, 16-11-127)

-Wildlife management areas: Except for those with a valid license to carry, it is against the
+Wildlife management areas: Except for those with a valid license to carry when carrying a handgun, it is against the

 law in Georgia to possess a firearm during a closed hunting season for that wildlife management area unless such firearm is unloaded and stored in a motor vehicle so as not to be readily accessible or to possess a loaded firearm in a motor vehicle during a legal open hunting season for that area.

-Possession of firearm while hunting with bow and arrow: Except for those with a valid carry license, it shall be unlawful for any person to possess any center-fire or rim fire firearm while hunting with a bow and arrow during archery or primitive weapons season for deer or while hunting with a muzzle loading firearm during a primitive weapons season for deer.
+Possession of firearm while hunting with bow and arrow: Except for those with a valid carry license when carrying a handgun, it shall be unlawful for any person to possess any center-fire or rim fire firearm while hunting with a bow and arrow during archery or primitive weapons season for deer or while hunting with a muzzle loading firearm during a primitive weapons season for deer.
 (You can now protect yourself from 2 legged creatures while using primitive weapons to hunt for the 4 legged kind)

 State Capitol and related buildings: Except as provided in the unauthorized locations section above regarding carry of weapons, it is illegal to carry a firearm, knife (as defined at the top of this page), explosive or incendiary device or compound, bludgeon, metal knuckles, or any other dangerous or deadly weapon, instrument, or device into the state capitol building or any building housing committee offices, committee rooms, or offices of members, officials, or employees of the General Assembly or either house (unauthorized locations cover the carry of a weapon (handgun or knife) with a license, however carry of any other device like a long gun or metal knuckles is prohibited by this law whether you have a license to carry or not) .